worldsayshi/pokemon-coding-challenge/pokemon-challenge-backend/README.md

 - Tried using sqlite for "mocking" postgres but got blocked because typeorm + sqlite seem to have a bug regarding enum arrays
     - Maybe this one: https://github.com/typeorm/typeorm/issues/6326
     - Let's use postgres for now
+- "Jest did not exit one second after the test run has completed.

+    'This usually means that there are asynchronous operations that weren't stopped in your tests.
+Consider running Jest with `--detectOpenHandles` to troubleshoot this issue.
+    Waiting for the debugger to disconnect..."